verilator/verilator/docs/internals.rst

 4. Functions, variable and other references are linked to their definitions.

-5. Parameters are resolved and the design is elaborated.
+5. Parameters are resolved, and the design is elaborated.

 6. Verilator then performs many additional edits and optimizations on the hierarchical design.
 This includes coverage, assertions, X